Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Preliminaries

-Both the boundary divisor and the moduli part reflect the geometry of the fibration and they can be used to deduce important information about the total space and the variation of the fibres.
-For example, it is possible to characterize geometrically when the divisors in the canonical bundle formula are trivial.
+Both the boundary and moduli part reflect the geometry of the fibration and they can be used to deduce important information about the total space and the variation of the fibres.
+In general, we can use the moduli part to measure the variation of the fibres.
+More precisely, let $f\colon (X,\Delta)\rightarrow Z$ be an lc-trivial fibration.
+By~\cite[Theorem~3.3]{Amb05}, there exists a diagram